pombredanne/yocto-spdx/README.md

 Licensing
 ---------
-The Yocto+SPDX code is released under the terms of the MIT license; see the file LICENSE in the repository root.
+The Yocto+SPDX code is released under the terms of the MIT license; see the file LICENSE-MIT in the repository root.

 (Blurb about license for supporting documentation goes here)